When the Chiefs and the Eagles take to the field at State Farm Stadium Feb. 12 for the Super Bowl, they will be playing on some super grass.

 What Happens to the Grass After the Game?

-Sure, that grass gets a good pounding from the 22 250-pound men pummeling it for four hours (not to mention the half-time show stages and props), but tough turf was made for that, right?
+Sure, that surface gets a good pounding from the 22 roughly 250-pound men pummeling it for four hours (not to mention the half-time show stages and props), but tough turf was made for that, right?
+After all, it has at least an 8-year lifespan.

 At LawnStarter, we side with the players.
-You can’t beat walking on real, living grass whether it’s on a stadium with roughly 100,000 watching, or at home in your backyard in your bare feet.
+You can’t beat walking on real, living grass whether it’s on a stadium with roughly 120 million people watching, or at home in your backyard in your bare feet.
 The feeling is, well, super.